3 Helpful / 1 Not

 The 9 holes consist of 2-par 5's, 3-par 4's and 4-par 3's.
 You can bring your portable basket along and set up number 10, "a par 3" out in the field.

-4-8-2013, Some major course improvements were made this Saturday.
-Our three-man work crew tackled the worse of the tee pads.
+Some major course improvements were made recently.
 Removing rocks of all sizes, "one of them about 3 feet in diameter", to allow you to throw without the possibility of twisting an ankle.

 Installed were some heavy duty 4 foot by 7 foot rubber pads on six of the holes that needed it the most with one more in the works.
-This has been a 100% improvement from what it was before and we are very pleased with how it all turned out.
+This has been a 100% improvement from what it was before.

 Cons: The rubber tee pads are on the small side for some players but for the most part these areas are smooth enough to allow you to start from behind the pads and get a longer run-up but in most cases, it's not needed.
 The wind can sometimes pick up during the day and adds to the challenge, which may or may not be a good thing.
 On some holes, a good throw with a bad landing can cause your disc to roll down the hill, through the trees and ruin you score.
 The creek at the bottom can swallow your disc too.